neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-3.md

     ![img](../media/aa5.png)

-12. You can see the authentication completed suucessfully and can retreive the data from any table.
+12. You can see the authentication is completed suucessfully and can retreive the data from any table.

     ![img](../media/aa6.png)